Eslamsaber1/Eslamsaber1/README.md

 👨‍💻I'am A Student In Computer Science at Modern Academy.

 💻I learn the C++, and I have experience in it in Algorisms and Data Structure.
-I am android developer and I learn the Java and Mobile applications.
+I am android developer and I learn the Java/Kotlin and Mobile applications.

 💻I have done more than one project using python, c++, java, c#, and now I am doing some mobile applications and soon I will finish their implementation.